kevinhoxha/LMC-3403-Unit-3/docs/index.markdown

 ---

 ## **What is Alt Text?**
-Alt text, or ***alternative text***, is a descriptive element added to an image on website.
+Alt text, or ***alternative text***, is a descriptive element added to an image on a website.
 It provides a brief description of an image, its context and information for those who cannot view the image, particularly the visually impaired.

 When a visually impaired person uses a screen reader to access a webpage, alt text is read aloud, providing users an alternate way to consume the image content.